Anomalies

 decide -->|"Fix record"| clean["Void / merge / recategorize"]

-decide -->|"Dismiss w/ reason"| suppress["Suppressed by fingerprint"]How to use it
+decide -->|"Dismiss w/ reason"| suppress["Suppressed on future scans"]How to use it

-/books/anomalies) — findings are grouped by type and sorted with the highest-severity groups first. - Use the severity and type dropdowns to filter; toggle Showing dismissed to include previously cleared items.
+- Use the severity and type dropdowns to filter; toggle Showing dismissed to include previously cleared items.

-- Expand a type group to read each finding, its evidence (counterparty, amount, z-score, transaction count), and the type-level tip.
+- Expand a type group to read each finding, its evidence (counterparty, amount, transaction count), and the type-level tip.

 - Click View to open the affected record — a bill, an invoice, or the filtered/highlighted transactions.